Top of the page

 Uterine fibroids are growths in the uterus.
 Fibroids aren't cancer.
 Doctors don't know what causes fibroids.
 But they are more common as you age, especially from your 30s and 40s and through menopause.
 After menopause, fibroids often shrink and go away.

 Fibroids can grow on the inside of the uterus, in the muscle wall of the uterus, or near the outside wall of the uterus.
-In some women, fibroids cause painful cramps and heavy periods.
+Fibroids can cause painful cramps and heavy periods.
 In these cases, an intrauterine device (IUD) can help decrease symptoms.
 It can also help to take anti-inflammatory medicines or hormone birth control.
 Sometimes surgery is needed to treat fibroids.
 But if you are near menopause, you may want to wait and see if your symptoms get better.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.